-The Health Disparities Calculator (HD*Calc) uses SEER Data or other population based health data (e.g., National Health Interview Survey, California Health Interview Survey, Tobacco Use Supplement to the Current Population Survey, and National Health and Nutrition Examination Survey) to calculate two types of disparity measures:
+The Health Disparities Calculator (HD*Calc) uses SEER Data or other population based health data (e.g., National Health Interview Survey, California Health Interview Survey, Tobacco Use Supplement to the Current Population Survey, and National Health and Nutrition Examination Survey) to calculate two types of disparity measures and two pair comparison measures:

 - Absolute Disparity, which includes Range Difference (RD), Between Group Variance (BGV), Absolute Concentration Index (ACI), and Slope Index of Inequality (SII)